cleysonsilvame/dotfiles/README.md

 - [ ] Check if add the keyboard settings from ~/.config/fcitx5/
 - [ ] add keysmaps for vscode mode using as example the astronvim config
 - [ ] add script for post-install
+- [ ] Change all Whatsapp to ZapZap
+- [ ] Add open to terminal on nautilus
+- [ ] Adicionar configuração do Ctrl T do Diego no meu dotfiles